PenguinMod/PenguinMod-Guidelines/PROJECTS.md

 Reasons your project might be removed are:
 - Including logos or designs without their owner's explicit permission
-- Using other peoples code without their explicit permission
 - Using other peoples artwork or music without their explicit permission

 If you are a company and believe your copyright has been violated, you will have to contact us via Discord currently.